 Have you ever wondered what a dog with gastroenteritis is really going through?
-By looking at the origins of the word "Gastroenteritis" we very likely will get an idea.
+By looking at the origins of the word "Gastroenteritis" we can get an idea.

-"Gastro" is the the Greek word for stomach, "Enteron" stands for intestine, and "itis" stands for inflammation, put the words all together and you will likely have a dog with inflammation of the stomach and the intestine.
+"Gastro" is the Greek word for stomach, "enteron" stands for intestine, and "itis" stands for inflammation.
+Put the words together and you will likely have a dog with inflammation of the stomach and the intestine.
 Not a very nice picture indeed.